arnavmago/ChordDHT_DS/README.md

-# Instructiuons on how to run adn test the network here
+# Instructions on how to run and test the network